amosyeboah/cyber-learning-log/notes/day-02-How-the-Internet-works.md

 independently through the network.
 The packets are reassembled at the recieving end and the data is displayed on your browser.

+## IP address
+An IP address is a unique number assigned to every device on a network.
+It helps identify devices and locate them on a network.
+#### Two versions: IPv4 and IPv6
+IPv4: e.g., 192.168.1.1 (32-bit, most common)
+IPv6: e.g., 2001:db8::1 (128-bit, newer, many more addresses)

+#### Public vs. Private IP
+Public IP: Assigned by your internet provider; used on the internet.
+Private IP: Used inside your home or local network (e.g., your router assigns these).

+#### Static vs. Dynamic IP:
+Static IP: Remains constant.
+Typically used for servers, websites, or devices that need a fixed address.

+Dynamic IP: Changes periodically.
+Assigned automatically by DHCP (Dynamic Host Configuration Protocol) for most personal devices.
+#### IP Address Assignment:
+DHCP (Dynamic Host Configuration Protocol): Automatically assigns a dynamic IP to devices on a network.
+Manual/Static Assignment: Network administrators set static IPs manually.

+#### Why IP Addresses Matter
+They allow devices to:
+Connect to the internet
+Send/receive data
+Be uniquely identifiable on networks

 ## Pracctice